deadlysyn/terraform-lamp-aws/README.md

 - Ideally would use modules for common tasks (don't reinvent the wheel, DRY)
 - In a modular world, remote state could be leveraged to consume cross-module facts
 - This is optimized to fit in free tier, but a real database would need larger instances, replicas, backups, etc.
-- As an experiment, random DNS names work...but needs tied into Route53 managed zone.
+- As an experiment, random DNS names work...but needs tied into Route53 managed zone